-The spider is very popular, but finding out if this tarantula is right for you requires some information, which I’m here to give you.
+The Greenbottle blue is a very popular spider, but finding out if this species is right for you requires some information, which I’m here to provide you with.
 I will go over everything you need to know about this spider, ranging from their behavior to the care they require.
 We’ve got a lot to cover, so let’s dig in!

 Let’s begin with a quick care sheet.
 This sheet will give you some of the most important information at a glance.